-Zardes scores twice, US rocks Trinidad 6-0 in Gold Cup
+About face: US routs Trinidad 6-0 in Gold Cup

+CLEVELAND (AP) — The only embarrassment and shame was felt on the other side.

+Two years later, the U.S. soccer team turned the tables on Trinidad and Tobago.

-CLEVELAND (AP) — Gyasi Zardes scored two goals in a three-minute span in the second half and the U.S. men’s soccer team earned a small sample of revenge with a 6-0 blowout in the CONCACAF Gold Cup on Saturday night over Trinidad and Tobago, which handed the Americans a nightmarish loss two years ago.
+Gyasi Zardes scored two goals in a three-minute span, Christian Pulisic added one during a five-goal barrage in the second half and the Americans unloaded on their nemesis in a 6-0 blowout in the CONCACAF Gold Cup on Saturday night, earning a small dose of revenge over the team that handed them a nightmarish loss in 2017.

-Aaron Long scored his first two international goals, and Christian Pulisic and Paul Arriola had one each during a five-goal barrage in the second half.
-The U.S. cruised to its second shutout this week and clinched a quarterfinal berth in Philadelphia on June 30.
+Aaron Long scored his first two international goals — one with his head, the other off his chest — and Paul Arriola scored as the U.S. tallied five times in 25 minutes while cruising to its second shutout this week and advancing to the quarterfinals in Philadelphia on June 30.

 It was the first matchup between the U.S. and Trinidad and Tobago since Oct.
 10, 2017, when the Americans, needing only a tie to qualify for the 2018 World Cup, lost 2-1 to the Soca Warriors.